rstahlb/rstahlb/README.md

 George has:
 - **Bash access** — he can affect the real environment.
 He occasionally dims the screen and announces he has a voice.
 - **Screen vision** — screenshot capture fed back into the reasoning loop
-- **Chrome control** — autonomous web interaction, can converse with people in text
+- **Chrome control** — autonomous web interaction, can hold text conversations with people
 - **Intelligent routing** — decides locally whether to use llama3.2, llama3.1:8b, or escalate to a cloud model based on query complexity
 - **Games** — plays Chess and Arkanoid via the vision-action loop.
 He has gotten good at Arkanoid.
 - **Personality** — child-like curiosity, reinforced by feedback over time.
 He has an attitude.